Ash1eyC0des/Portfolio/README.md

 ## Lessons Learned:

-My portfolio taught me a lot about the importance of seperation of concerns and progressive enhancement.
+My portfolio taught me a lot about the importance of separation of concerns and progressive enhancement.